gouhexieji/blog/src/content/pages/contact.md

 Thank you for reaching out!
 Whether you have a question, a suggestion, or just want to share your thoughts, I'm all ears.
 Feel free to get in touch through any of the methods below:

 _Email:_
-Feel free to drop me an email at [gouhexieji@gmail.com](mailto:gouhexieji@gmail.com), and I'll do my best to respond as soon as possible.
+Feel free to drop me an email at [suikol@suikol.top](mailto:suikol@suikol.top), and I'll do my best to respond as soon as possible.